SAP-owned Qualtrics valued at nearly $21 billion in New York debut

 SAP agreed to buy Qualtrics in November 2018 for $8 billion, just as Qualtrics was getting ready for an IPO.

-In an interview last year, SAP Chief Executive Officer Christian Klein said floating the unit had been the only way to keep on board the Qualtrics leadership team led by founder Ryan Smith, who was unsettled by the departure of SAP’s American co-CEO, Jennifer Morgan.
+SAP Chief Executive Officer Christian Klein said last year floating the unit had been the only way to keep on board the Qualtrics leadership team led by founder Ryan Smith, who was unsettled by the departure of SAP’s American co-CEO, Jennifer Morgan.

+In an interview on Thursday, Smith said the goal of the IPO was to give Qualtrics greater flexibility to invest in growth areas, such as building on the 3,800 new customers gained in the past two years.

+“We all came to the conclusion that in order to keep this team and the momentum behind Qualtrics, we all needed to go and let this bird run,” Smith said.
+“There are times in a company’s life cycle where you can minimally invest, and it’ll chug along.
+This is not one.”

 Total revenue of Provo, Utah-based Qualtrics, which gathers real-time feedback from customers to help analyze how a firm’s products or services are performing, rose about 32% to $550 million in the nine months ended Sept.
 30.

-Net loss also narrowed to $258 million during the period from $860.4 million a year earlier, as existing customers bought upgrades and as Qualtrics acquired new customers.
+Net loss also narrowed to $258 million during the period from $860.4 million a year earlier, as existing customers bought upgrades and new customers came on.

 Morgan Stanley and JPMorgan are the lead underwriters for the offering.

-Reporting by Joshua Franklin in Miami and Niket Nishant in Bengaluru; Editing by Matthew Lewis, Shounak Dasgupta and Aditya Soni
+Reporting by Joshua Franklin in Miami, Niket Nishant in Bengaluru and Stephen Nellis in San Francisco; Editing by Matthew Lewis, Shounak Dasgupta, Aditya Soni and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.